amirakbarnejad/gpex/README.md

 # GPEX
 ## Paper Results
 You can find the notebooks in the "PaperResults/" directory.
-For instance, the notebook for explaining classifier on cifar10 is located in "PaperResults/Cifar10/demo_explainANN_classifier.ipynb" and the notebook for explaining the attention subcomponent is located in "PaperResults/Cifar10/demo_explainANN_classifier.ipynb".
+For instance, the notebook for explaining the classifier on cifar10 is located in "PaperResults/Cifar10/demo_explainANN_classifier.ipynb" and the notebook for explaining the attention subcomponent is located in "PaperResults/Cifar10/demo_explainANN_attention.ipynb".

 To run the notebooks, you firstly  need to run the following python script to that downloads the models and datasets: